 The Annual Governance Statement considers the effectiveness of our governance arrangements throughout 2020/21.
-It is an objective and honest appraisal of our governance framework and shows that, we have adequate arrangements which continue to be regarded as fit for purpose that comply with the council's Local Code of Corporate Governance and shows that we have met our legal and statutory obligations to our residents.

-It identifies however, those areas where we recognise that further development and improvement is required to ensure that we have effective governance arrangements that enable the organisation to deliver on its commitment to improving the lives of all residents and creating opportunity and prosperity for local people and businesses.
+It is an objective and honest appraisal of our governance framework.
+It identifies those areas where we recognise that further development and improvement is required to ensure that we have effective governance arrangements that enable the organisation to deliver on its commitment to improving the lives of all residents and creating opportunity and prosperity for local people and businesses.